Union Pearson Express: Fares and ridership

 By January 2016, average ridership slumped further to 1,967 passengers per day.
 Fares were reduced on 9 March 2016 to $12 for a one-way trip between Union and Pearson, or $9 with a Presto card.
-On the first day of reduced fares, staff counted 5,300 boardings with 40 per cent of the riders being first-time UPX users, 83 per cent being air travelers and 17 per cent being commuters.
+On the first day of reduced fares, staff counted 5,300 boardings with 40 per cent of the riders being first-time UP users, 83 per cent being air travelers and 17 per cent being commuters.
 By June 2016, the daily average ridership had risen to 7,657, and a new record was set on 29 July, when the service carried more than 11,000 passengers.
 However, the fare reduction has lowered the total revenue collected by the UP Express, which is expected to be below what is required for its operating costs.
 It was revealed that since opening day to March 2016, the UP Express' provincial operating subsidy totaled $39.3 million or about $52.26 per ride.

-In July 2017, the most recent month for which patronage data is available, the UP Express carried an average of 10,091 passengers daily.
+In July 2018, the most recent month for which ridership data is available, the UP Express carried approximately 356,000 passengers.
+From July to September 2022, the UP Express carried approximately 719,000 passengers.

-On 11 March 2021, UP Express launched a pilot project for the new Presto open payment system.
-In addition to a Presto card, riders have the option to tap on and off using a credit card (Visa, Mastercard or American Express) or a mobile device (mobile phone or watch).
-Metrolinx plans to allow open payment by debit card later in the second quarter of 2021.
-If the UPX pilot is successful, Metrolinx plans to make the open payment feature available on GO Transit and eventually expand to other regional public transit service providers in the Greater Toronto Hamilton Area including the Toronto Transit Commission.
+On 11 March 2021, UP Express became the first transit agency in the Greater Toronto Area to launch the new Presto open payment system.
+Riders have the option to tap on and off using a credit card (Visa, Mastercard or American Express), Interac debit card or a mobile device (mobile phone or watch) on a Presto fare device, instead of tapping a Presto card.